 The mild winters of Spain are definitely tempting to many instead of the long, snowy winters and sparse summer days we tend to have in the UK.
-Without a doubt, this single difference is often a reason why many will at least contemplate moving abroad.
+Without a doubt, this single difference is often a reason why many will at least contemplate moving abroad, according to Mike Lorenzo from javeaestateagent.com.
 However, there are great healthy reasons why Spain is a good choice.
 One of those is indeed the sunshine; the other is the classic Mediterranean diet.

 Arthritis & the Sunshine